 Users groups.
 For more information, see Custom Group Permissions .

 Manage All Objects When enabled, allows the user to manage objects in all of the user's assigned groups.
 For more information, see Custom Group Permissions .

 Responsibility

 Asset Assigns a user to an asset list for which the user is responsible.
 Assigning a user to an asset list makes it easier to determine who in a group or organization should be assigned tickets, notifications, and other tasks to resolve particular issues.
 Selecting an asset updates the User Responsibility Summary in the Vulnerability Analysis section.

 Display Options

 Dark Mode When enabled, sets the Tenable Security Center user interface to dark mode for the user.

+Use System Dark Mode Setting When enabled, the Tenable Security Center user interface uses the operating system setting for light or dark mode.
+This setting overrides the Dark Mode setting.
+If you select the sun or moon icon in the top navigation bar, that will override the Use System Dark Mode Setting for the user account.

 Contact Informati on

 Title

 Address

 City

 State The contact information for the user.

 Country

 Email

 Phone